Overview of NGO Registration in India

 Registering your NGO has the following benefits:

-- Legal Identity and Protection: A registered NGO is a legal entity that can own property, open bank accounts, enter into contracts, and be a party to legal proceedings.
+- A registered NGO is a legal entity that can own property, open bank accounts, enter into contracts, and be a party to legal proceedings.

-- Credibility and Public Trust: When an NGO is formally registered, it builds trust among donors, beneficiaries, corporate sponsors, and government agencies.
+- When an NGO is formally registered, it builds trust among donors, beneficiaries, corporate sponsors, and government agencies.
 People are more likely to donate to or associate with an organization that has proper documentation and is subject to a regulatory framework.

-- Eligibility for Tax Exemptions: Registered NGOs can apply for tax exemptions under Sections 12A and 80G of the Income Tax Act, 1961
+- Registered NGOs can apply for tax exemptions under 80G and 12A Registration under the Income Tax Act, 1961.

-- Access to Government Schemes and CSR Funds: Only registered NGOs can receive grants from the government or apply for schemes designed for charitable organisations.
+- Only registered NGOs can receive grants from the government or apply for schemes designed for charitable organisations.
 Additionally, under the Companies Act, 2013, corporations are mandated to spend a portion of their profits on CSR activities.

-- Eligibility for Foreign Contributions (FCRA): To receive donations from abroad, an NGO must be registered under the Foreign Contribution Regulation Act (FCRA), which is only possible after the NGO has been formally registered.
+- To receive donations from abroad, an NGO must be registered under the Foreign Contribution Regulation Act (FCRA), which is only possible after the NGO has been formally registered.

-- Continuity: A registered NGO is seen as a perpetual legal entity.
+- A registered NGO is seen as a perpetual legal entity.
 It can continue to function regardless of changes in its management or founding members.

-- Operational Transparency and Governance: Registered NGOs are required to maintain financial records, conduct regular board meetings, and file annual reports.
+- Registered NGOs are required to maintain financial records, conduct regular board meetings, and file annual reports.

 Government Schemes for Registered NGOs